luetge/flagser/README.md

 complex in memory, speeding up parts of the computation but requiring more memory.

+Included in this package is also the original program `ripser`, modified only in that the features of `flagser` are supported.

 ### Euler characteristic and cell counts

 To only compute the Euler characteristic and cell counts, run